johannes-titz/mimosa/README.md

 ## Testing

-Mimosa currently has 266 automated tests and 97.7% line coverage.
+Mimosa currently has 273 automated checks and 97.7% line coverage.
 GitHub Actions runs package checks on Linux, macOS, and Windows and runs the coverage suite headlessly.
 The server behavior—including Gaussian and binomial model fitting, generated R code, output diagnostics, uploads, and error states—is tested with `shiny::testServer()`.
 The browser-dependent `shinytest2` test is kept for local end-to-end testing and skipped on CI.